fafeitsch/imaginary-geo-itinerary/README.md

      images and this saves a few bytes compared to the object notation.
 6. Navigate to your server's URL and enjoy your itinerary.

+###Presenting

+IGI opens in the default view, showing the itinerary, itinerary, and the first image of all pre-selected groups.
+To select or deselect a group, click it in the itinerary.

+To cycle through the images, press '→' (or space) and '←'.
+To go to the next picture, you can also click on the current picture.
+Alternatively, the current image can be selected by pressing a marker in the map.

+Press 'm' to make the map fullscreen, or press 'i' to make the image fullscreen.
+Press 'ESC' to reset to the default view.

+Press 'h' to open the help menu.
+There, you find the keymapping, too.

+## Limitations and Issues

+IGI has the following limitations:

+* The length of tracks is only shown if the respective group was selected at least once.
+This is because the tracks' length are stored in the GPX files which are only loaded at the moment they should be shown in the map.
+A workaround is to pre-select all groups in the itinerary.
+For large itineraries, this can lead to real long loading times.
+* If you want to display elevation data in the itinerary, you have to use the `info` field of the tracks.
+I don't use the elevation stored in the GPX file because it is not accurate and there is no easy and free way to load elevation data into GPX files (apart from the inaccurate SRTM dataset).

+## License

+See LICENSE file.